 She received her Master’s Degree in Environmental Planning at CSU Northridge, taught middle school for 28 years and completed her teaching career in Moorpark, California.
 In 1982, Senator Pavley became the first mayor of the City of Agoura Hills, and served four terms on the city council.
 In 2000 she was elected to the California State Assembly, where she served three terms.
 Currently, Senator Pavley represents approximately 931,000 people in the 27th district which includes parts of Los Angeles and Ventura Counties.

 Senator Pavley serves as the Chair of the Senate Natural Resources and Water Committee.
-In addition, Senator Pavley is a member of the following Senate committees: Health, Energy, Utilities and Communications; Transportation and Housing, as well as Environmental Quality.
+In addition, Senator Pavley is a member of the following Senate committees: Energy, Utilities and Communications; Transportation and Housing; and Environmental Quality.
 She also chairs the Select Committee on Climate Change and AB 32 Implementation, and serves on the Select Committee on Autism.

 Senator Pavley’s top priorities include the economy, education, transportation, energy, the environment, public safety, consumer protection, and the developmentally disabled community.

 In 2013, she successfully carried legislation to end unregulated hydraulic fracturing (“fracking”) and other oil extraction practices in California to ensure accountability and provide data to inform future policy decisions.
 She also co-authored legislation to invest $2 billion in successful air quality and clean vehicle and fuel technology programs.
 In addition, she carried bills that will raise the maximum penalty for child pornography possession and ensure that police at centers for the developmentally disabled conduct proper sexual assault investigations.